-With over $3.6 billion in assets, 450+ participating employers and more than 70,000 active, deferred and retired members, the IWA–Forest Industry Pension Plan is one of Canada’s top 100 pension funds, and is one of the top three private pension funds in BC.
+With almost four billion in assets, 400+ participating employers and more than 70,000 active, deferred and retired members, the IWA–Forest Industry Pension Plan is one of Canada’s top 100 pension funds, and is one of the top three private pension funds in BC.

 The pension plan was founded in 1973 following negotiations between the International Woodworkers of America (IWA) and forest industry employers.
 In 1978 the Coast, Southern Interior and Northern Interior regional pension plans merged together to create the current pension plan.
 Later, in September 2004, the IWA merged with the United Steelworkers (USW), and now the plan’s forest industry employees are members of the USW.